-When Reece, who has autism, finished college, his Affinity Trust support team helped him research next steps.

-When Reece, who has autism, finished college, his Affinity Trust support team helped him research next steps and supported him to attend numerous job fairs and college open days.
-Persistence paid off when they found a 12 month course in a local hospital leading to sustainable employment.
+With their support, Reece attended numerous job fairs and college open days.
+Persistence paid off when they found a 12-month course in a local hospital, leading to sustainable employment.

-Initially, the fact that Reece is unable to travel independently due to being anxious about unexpected events, was a big barrier that prevented him being accepted on to the course.
-Not wanting to give up, his support team worked alongside Reece to persuade the organisers that he would be an ideal candidate.
-This included encouraging Reece to gather evidence from his college and other activities.
+Reece is unable to travel independently due to being anxious about unexpected events.
+At first, this prevented him being accepted on to the course.
+Not wanting to give up, his support team worked with Reece to persuade the organisers that he would be an ideal candidate.
+They encouraged Reece to gather evidence of his attendance record from his college and other activities.

 Reece excelled at the course, learning new skills that helped him to understand and work within the hospital.
-Reece was then offered a placement with the Ante Natal Department, where he is now working 16 hours a week.
-He works in the reception where he sets up new patient files.
+He was then offered a placement with the Ante-Natal Department, where he now works 16 hours a week, setting up new patient files.